hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 sed '1,3d' ecosystems.txt
 ```

-Also like substitution, you can use `!` to specify lines not to delete like:
+Also, like substitution, you can use `!` to specify lines not to delete like:

 ```
 sed '1,3!d' ecosystems.txt
 ```

 Additionally, you can also use regular expressions to provide the addresses to define an interval to delete from.
-In this case we are interested in deleting from the first instance of `cichlid` until the end of the file:
+In this case, we are interested in deleting from the first instance of `cichlid` until the end of the file:

 ```
 sed '/cichlid/,$d' ecosystems.txt